Company Explainer Video: The 2026 Guide

 • Talk to our team for service businesses

-Don’t stack three CTAs at the end.
+Do not stack three CTAs at the end.
 Choice creates drag.

 A simple script blueprint

-Here’s a compact structure you can use:
+Here is a compact structure you can reuse:

 • Opening tension: Name the pain or inefficiency